yuzawa-san/onnxruntime-java/README.md

 This allows users to "bring their own" shared library.

 The library is currently built for Linux, Windows, MacOS and for arm64 and x86_64.
-These were chosen since the upstream projects publishes artifacts.
+These were chosen since the upstream projects publishes artifacts for these enviroments.

 ### In your library